User Guide

 Searching and Filtering

-• Use the search bar to find requests by item name, vendor, catalog number, or keywords.
+• Use the search bar to find requests by requester, item name, vendor, catalog number, keywords, date/month/year, or purchaser.
 The search is synonym-aware — for example, searching “NaCl” will also match “sodium chloride.”
+Combine multiple terms to narrow results (e.g., “Smith 2025” or “sodium March”).

 • Filter by status (Draft, Requested, Approved, Ordered, Received, Rejected).